 Value Added Tax (VAT)

-VAT is a tax for sales to residents and businesses in the United Kingdom and the European Union (EU) only.
+VAT is a tax for sales to residents and businesses in the United Kingdom.

-VAT is already included in the price of products; this is removed for orders to the rest of the world, outside of the EU (zero-rated).
+VAT is already included in the price of products; this is removed for orders to the rest of the world, including the EU from the 1st of January 2021 due to Brexit.

 It is important that you ensure the goods in your order can be legally imported to your home country.

-Please check what your country’s threshold is for levying import duties prior to ordering.
+Please check what your country’s threshold is for levying import charges prior to ordering.

 What is VAT?